avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/FullStack.md

 **Attendance API Setup**

+Attendance API is a Python-based microservice designed to handle attendance-related transactions in the context of the OT-Microservices ecosystem.
+This microservice serves as a central component for managing attendance records and transactions, providing a set of RESTful APIs for integration with other services.

 First we need to setup Attendance API with the help of above mentioned [Attendance API Documentation](https://github.com/avengers-p7/Documentation/blob/main/OT%20Micro%20Services/Application/Attendance_API.md)

 ![image](https://github.com/avengers-p7/Documentation/assets/156056444/940ec9e0-874d-49c9-a9f6-f9af7491bef5)